 There are about 50 places to eat out in Les Menuires, spread between the various quarters with the majority in La Croisette but some good options in the newer sectors.
 Many options are, like most things in Les Menuires, accessible from the slopes for lunch, but remaining open for dinner.
 The overwhelming theme of the restaurant is, unsurprisingly, traditional Savoyard regional cuisine, but most have other options on their menus too.

 La Fromagerie des Belleville near the bus station is the most popular restaurant in town.
-As its name suggest the theme here is cheese – be it fondue, raclette or any other cheese-based creation, many visitors claim the meals here are the best they’ve ever had when it comes to this type of dish.
+As its name suggests, the theme here is cheese – be it fondue, raclette or any other cheese-based creation, many visitors claim the meals here are the best they've ever had when it comes to this type of dish.

-For a wider—ranging menu with standards so high some feel a Michelin star could be on the cards – L’Ours Blanc restaurant up at Reberty is another top choice.
-Open for lunch (it’s accessible from the slopes and has a lovely terrace) and dinner the service is also of a very high standard but prices not as painful as you might expect given the very high quality.
+For a wider—ranging menu with standards so high some feel a Michelin star could be on the cards – L'Ours Blanc restaurant up at Reberty is another top choice.
+Open for lunch (it's accessible from the slopes and has a lovely terrace) and dinner the service is also of a very high standard, but prices are not as painful as you might expect, given the very high quality.
 La Perdrix Blanche is a small, atmospheric and very French family-run restaurant in the main resort.
 It serves Savoyard specialities again but is also a good option for pizza (takeaway also available), and great dishes like salmon pasta.
 Advance booking is recommended due to its small size and high popularity (in part also due to reasonable prices).
 In Reberty The K restaurant within the Hotel Kaya is one of the best choices in town for more of a gourmet meal.
-Here Chef Stephan Demichelis offers both a Menu Ephémère with several different dishes of the day to choose from as well as a local specialties menu.
+Here, Chef Stephan Demichelis offers both a Menu Ephémère with several different dishes of the day to choose from as well as a local specialties menu.

 There are plenty of excellent mountain restaurants located on the slopes around Les Menuires.
 Many are based around the edges of the resort itself but for somewhere a bit more atmospheric it's worth going a little further afield.